-In addition to habitat loss, ruffed grouse face the additional threat of climate-influenced diseases like West Nile Virus (WNV).
+In addition to habitat loss, ruffed grouse face the additional threat of climateinfluenced diseases like West Nile Virus (WNV).
 Habitat loss and degradation leave the ruffed grouse population less stable and resilient, amplifying the impacts of these invasive diseases vectored by mosquitoes whose populations are increasingly favored by significant rain events and earlier springs.
 Over the last several years, Michigan has invested heavily in managing its state public lands to improve grouse habitat.
 In addition, the state has increased access opportunities for hunters via Grouse Enhanced Management Sites (GEMS) throughout the state.
 Climate change could potentially undermine these investments and negatively impact the overall hunter experience.

 Pheasants rely on prairies and other lands with grass ditches, hedges, marshes, and bushy groves interspersed.
 These heterogeneous landscapes allow for greater resilience to impacts related to changing climate and agricultural practices.
 Prior to the 1980s, pheasants thrived throughout Michigan.
 As farmland became less dispersed and increased temperatures impacted nesting success, pheasant populations saw a drastic decline - to the point where spotting a wild pheasant became an anomaly in many areas.
+"Game birds are not long-lived species," said Brent Rudolph, Pheasants Forever director of sustainability.
+"They can ordinarily tolerate booms and busts in mortality or productivity and populations can persist over the long-term.
+As these changing conditions lead to more severe and more frequent 'bad years,' those effects combine with habitat fragmentation and loss so that outlier conditions that these species used to tolerate are leading to population declines."

+As bird populations decline, hunters lose interest and often quit the sport, leaving fewer birds, less hunters, and diminished habitat on the landscape.
 "As these changing conditions lead to more severe and more frequent 'bad years,' those effects combine with habitat fragmentation and loss so that outlier conditions that these species used to tolerate are leading to population declines."